openrewrite/rewrite-docs/reference/ast-examples.md

 ## High-level AST Explanation

-In order for a computer to parse and change code, there needs to be some data structure defined that can accurately represent said code.
-OpenRewrite uses an [Abstract Syntax Tree](/v1beta/abstract-syntax-trees.md) (AST) for this purpose.
-Like many tree data structures, ASTs are often composed of many other ASTs.
+In order to programmatically modify code without risking the introduction of syntactic or semantic errors, there must be a data structure which accurately and comprehensively represent said code.
+OpenRewrite uses [Abstract Syntax Trees](/v1beta/abstract-syntax-trees.md) (AST) for this purpose.
+Like other tree data structures, more complex ASTs are recursively composed out of other, simpler ASTs.

 For instance, you could have a [CompilationUnit](#compilationunit) which then has a [ClassDeclaration](#classdeclaration) inside of that which then has a [MethodDeclaration](#methoddeclaration) inside of that and so on.
 On top of being a valid AST that would _also_ represent valid Java code.